An advance market commitment to buy $1.8B of permanent carbon removal by 2040

 How many tons of removal will Frontier members buy?

 We don’t know yet.
 Frontier will target technologies that are high quality and have the greatest long-term potential, rather than what is cheap today.
 For that reason, we don’t know in advance how many tons we’ll be able to buy, or what the price per ton will be.
-We’re committed to transparency as we begin purchasing tons.
+Tons contracted and delivered to date are tracked on our dashboard.

 Do buyers get a return?